 You mentioned earlier that as a scientist, you want to do something that really impacts society.
 Do you see your work in education the same way?

 “With both my physics work and my education work, there’s unquestionably a personal appeal and satisfaction that comes from exploring things that no one else has explored.
 Whether it’s discovering the strange properties that atoms can have if super cold, or discovering that the ways people, including myself, were teaching something was actually quite ineffective – and by doing something different, like introducing interactive simulations, students could suddenly learn in a much different and better way.

 Those are both personally exciting and rewarding, but with the education work there is also the feeling that this is just vitally important for the future of humanity.
 People have to learn to make better decisions about our lives, and our societies, if we’re going to survive and thrive.
 That certainly is a large part of what drives me now.”

-Carl Wieman will be speaking at the 2020 Nobel Week Dialogue ‘The Challenge of Learning’.
+Carl Wieman took part in the 2020 Nobel Week Dialogue ‘The Challenge of Learning’.

 First published November 2020